MundoAndino Home : Argentina Guide at MundoAndino

 There are several climbing routes which do not require specialized climbing techniques, although the altitude imposes great difficulty and is by itself a very dangerous factor.
 Crampons and an ice axe are needed as most paths cross ice fields.

-However, the area is known to be covered by antipersonnel mines installed during the Argentina-Chile conflict period of 1978-1982, thus rendering it extremely dangerous.
-Experienced local guidance and absolute caution is mandatory.
+However, the area on the Chilean side of the mountain is known to have some land mines that were installed during the Argentina-Chile conflict period of 1978-1982, thus rendering it extremely dangerous.

-In 1999 on Llullaillaco's summit, an Argentinean-Peruvian expedition directed by American archaeologist Dr. Johan Reinhard found the perfectly preserved bodies of three Inca children, sacrificed approximately 500 years ago.
-This is the highest Inca burial so far discovered in Tawantinsuyu and the world's highest archaeological site.
+In 1999 on Llullaillaco's summit, an Argentine-Peruvian expedition directed by Reinhard found the perfectly preserved bodies of three Inca children, sacrificed approximately 500 years earlier.
+This is the highest Inca burial so far discovered in Tawantinsuyu, and is the world's highest archaeological site.

 Geology